veganhacktivists/documentation/README.md

 ```

 Then go to the repository, make your pull request, check the files over, assign your PL, and sit back and relax. 😎

+If you see something that needs to be done while you're working on the code (e.g. a navbar doesn't look right, etc.), *please make a Trello card*.
+Keeping the Trello board and all the bugs current is difficult and it would incredibly help.

 # General Troubleshooting